HomeTwineTwine 2 Tutorial: Creating a Basic Inventory

 This is known as a “debug panel”.
 It helps troubleshoot your story when you run into errors.
 Right now, it shows you all your variables and it will update with any changes.

-You’ll also notice the debug panel has updated as well.
+You’ll also notice the debug panel has been updated as well.

 Congratulations!
 You’ve implemented a very rudimentary inventory system.